isomerpages/moe-qihua/_useful-information/Information on (SEd) Programme 2023.md

 Parents who wish to opt their children out of the Sexuality Education lessons need to complete an opt-out form.
 This form will be distributed to parents at the start of the year and is also downloadable  [here](/files/GYP-Opt-out-form.pdf).
 The completed opt-out form is to be submitted **by 30/01/2023.**
 <BR>
 <BR>
-Parents can contact the school at Mdm Tay Seok Har at at tay_seok_har@moe.edu.sg , telephone number 6269 6250 for discussion or to seek clarification about the school’s Sexuality Education programme.
+Parents can contact the school at 6269 6250 for discussion or to seek clarification about the school’s Sexuality Education programme.

 <BR>